 6. Federally-Insured Accounts

 The National Credit Union Administration (NCUA) insures credit union deposit accounts for up to $250,000.
-Like the FDIC

-  insurance offered by banks, NCUA insurance gives you peace of mind that your money is secure and safe.
+Like the FDIC insurance offered by banks, NCUA insurance gives you peace of mind that your money is secure and safe.

-  Access Funds From Anywhere
+7. Access Funds From Anywhere

 When you’re a member, you play an active role in making decisions that affect the credit union and its members.
-You can

-  vote on certain initiatives, attend the Annual Meetings, and meet the Board of Directors who live locally and are credit

-  union members/shareholders just like you.
+You can vote on certain initiatives, attend the Annual Meetings, and meet the Board of Directors who live locally and are credit union members just like you.

-  Support your community when you join a locally-focused credit union.
-Here, individual members and businesses receive

-  better account rates, favorable loan terms, and other member rewards that boost economic stability in your area.
+You get to support your community when you join a locally-focused credit union.
+Individual members and businesses receive better account rates, favorable loan terms, and other member rewards that boost economic stability in your area.

-  Choosing a Credit Union vs. a Bank
+Choosing a Bank vs. Credit Union